 The new CDC guidance documents provide clearer recommendations about wearing masks in schools, additional guidance for administrators about preparing to reopen buildings, and checklists for families to help decide if they should send their children back to school.

 This blog post represents a slightly edited transcript of the July 29 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email firstname.lastname@example.org.

 Anne Hyslop is assistant director for policy development and government relations at All4Ed.